trimstray/nginx-admins-handbook/README.md

 - the server and client are aware of each other only during a current request.
 Afterwards, both of them forget about each other

-The HTTP protocol is a request/response protocol based on the client/server based architecture where web browsers, robots and search engines, etc. act like HTTP clients, and the Web server acts as a server.

-**Client**

-The HTTP client sends a request to the server in the form of a request method, URI, and protocol version, followed by a MIME-like message containing request modifiers, client information, and possible body content over a TCP/IP connection.
+- **Client** - the HTTP client sends a request to the server in the form of a request method, URI, and protocol version, followed by a MIME-like message containing request modifiers, client information, and possible body content over a TCP/IP connection

-**Server**

-The HTTP server responds with a status line, including the message's protocol version and a success or error code, followed by a MIME-like message containing server information, entity meta information, and possible entity-body content.
+- **Server** - the HTTP server responds with a status line, including the message's protocol version and a success or error code, followed by a MIME-like message containing server information, entity meta information, and possible entity-body content

 #### URI vs URL

-I think, the best explanation about URI and URL comes from [The Difference Between URLs, URIs, and URNs](https://danielmiessler.com/study/url-uri/) by [Daniel Miessler](https://danielmiessler.com/about/).
+I think, the best explanation about both comes from [The Difference Between URLs, URIs, and URNs](https://danielmiessler.com/study/url-uri/) by [Daniel Miessler](https://danielmiessler.com/about/).

 For me, the short and clear explanation is also: